aws-samples/amazon-bedrock-samples/agents/insurance-solution/documentation/deployment-guide.md

 export EVIDENCE_UPLOAD_URL=<YOUR-EVIDENCE-UPLOAD-URL> # URL provided by the agent to the policy holder for evidence upload
 ```

-4. Run the _create-customer-resources.sh_ shell script to deploy the emulated customers resources defined in the _bedrock-insurance-agent.yml_ CloudFormation template.
+4. Run the _create-customer-resources.sh_ shell script to deploy the emulated customers resources defined in the _bedrock-customer-resources.yml_ CloudFormation template.
 These are the resources on which the Bedrock Agent and Knowledge base will be built:

 ```sh
 source ./create-customer-resources.sh